-We were invited to a family wedding in Tuscany last summer and we decided to do some travel before the wedding.
+We were invited to a family wedding in Tuscany last summer and we decided to do some cruise travel before the wedding.
 This was our first time taking our toddler to Europe so we really thought about where we’d like to go and how cumbersome it might be.
 The kicker is that the destination wedding was black-tie and involved several events where we’d need nice clean clothes, so we had to bring more than usual.
+Cruising with a toddler seemed like the easiest way to experience Europe with our luggage.

 Our cruise was the perfect fit for our 20 month old!
 For one thing, the service on board was absolutely outstanding!
 Maybe it’s because our past experiences have made our standards so low that we feel like we have to apologize when we bring our son out and about, but I almost cried several times because we were treated so nicely!
 They actually begged us to bring our son to the dining room each night, where he had about 15 servers calling him nicknames and bringing him bread and special treats!